 Things to see in Mahabalipuram

 Mahabalipuram is known for its historical monuments, sculptures, scenic beauty, culture and tradition.
 The art in Mahabalipuram can be divided into four categories: open air bas-relief, structured temples, man-made caves and rathas (chariot temples).
 The famous Arjuna’s Penance and the Krishna Mandapa adorn massive rocks near the center of the village.
 There are sixteen man-made caves in different stages of completion, scattered through the area.
 The striking feature is that all the sculptures here are monolithic – giant structures carved from single rocks.
 Of that monuments and temples – The beautiful Shore Temple towers over the waves, behind a protective breakwater is my favorite.
 It is believed that there were seven magnificent temples what are known as the seven pagodas, built near the sea share, but the lonely survivor is the shore temple.
+You can also see India’s oldest lighthouse built by King Mahendra Pallava in 7th century here.

 Tips for visiting Mahabalipuram